wilsonmar/oss-perf/README.md

-This github public repo summarizes the technical approach to combine several "totally free" **open-source software** to measure speed and load capacity risks of web and native mobile apps.
+This github public repo summarizes the technical approach to combine several "totally free" **open-source software** to measure the speed and load capacity risks of high-traffic web and native mobile apps.

    "Totally free" is in quotes because the spirit of free software is that the community which uses them contributes back.
 Thus, this repo takes a "README driven development" approach, as described